MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

         protected List<ReactPackage> getPackages() {
             // 3.
 Instantiate an instance of the CodePush runtime and add it to the list of
             // existing packages, specifying the right deployment key.
 If you don't already
-            // have it, you can run "appcenter codepush deployment list -a <ownerName>/<appName>" to retrieve your key. return Arrays.<ReactPackage>asList(
+            // have it, you can run "appcenter codepush deployment list -a <ownerName>/<appName> --displayKeys" to retrieve your key. return Arrays.<ReactPackage>asList(
                 new MainReactPackage(),
                 new CodePush("deployment-key-here", MainApplication.this, BuildConfig.DEBUG)